John Wyndham, 1st Baron Egremont: Career

-He served as Private Secretary to Harold Macmillan in various appointments that the latter held between 1940 and 1945, then again in 1955 when Macmillan was Foreign Secretary, and finally during his time as Prime Minister from 1957 to 1963.
+He served as Private Secretary to Harold Macmillan in various appointments that the latter held between 1940 and 1945, then again in 1955 when Macmillan was Foreign Secretary, and finally during his time as prime minister from 1957 to 1963.
 He was also a Trustee of the Wallace Collection between 1953 and 1972.

-In 1963, four years prior to succeeding his father as Baron Leconfield, he was raised to the peerage in his own right in Macmillan's resignation honours as Baron Egremont of Petworth in the County of Sussex.
-This was a revival of the Egremont title held by his ancestors the earls of Egremont.
+In 1963, four years before succeeding his father as Baron Leconfield, he was raised to the peerage in his own right in Macmillan's resignation honours as Baron Egremont of Petworth in the County of Sussex.
+This was a revival of the Egremont title held by his ancestors the Earls of Egremont.
 He and his father took their seats in the House of Lords on the same day.

 Marriage and children

-Lord Leconfield and Egremont married his second cousin once removed, Pamela Wyndham-Quin (29 April 1925 – 4 November 2013), daughter of the Hon.
+Lord Leconfield married his second cousin once removed, Pamela Wyndham-Quin (29 April 1925 – 4 November 2013), daughter of the Hon.
 Valentine Wyndham-Quin and great-granddaughter of the Hon.
 Blanche Julia Wyndham, (daughter of George Wyndham, 1st Baron Leconfield), in 1947.
-They had two sons and a daughter, Carlyn.
+They had two sons and a daughter: